A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 It’s certainly worth taking some time to look around the grounds during your stay.
 Reception can provide a map for a ‘tree walk’, pointing out some of the notable trees along the way.

-And there are a lot of mature specimens to be admired in the grounds.
+And there are a lot of mature specimens in the grounds.
 My (rather dusty) car in the photograph above gives you an idea of the scale of some of them!

-When the house was completed, it had a typical Victorian garden with small lawns, herbaceous borders, topiary and gravel paths.
+The house originally had a typical Victorian garden with small lawns, herbaceous borders, topiary and gravel paths.

 As you can imagine, this intricate style of garden takes a lot of upkeep.
 So when the Brabner family arrived at Gliffaes after World War II, much of the garden was in a state of neglect.